MarcoRob919/MINDS-SemEval26-Polar/README.md

 ```

 The file ‘XLM-RoBERTa_Base’ contains the training and evaluation of the model for both tasks. <br>
-The file ‘MarianTranslate’ is used both for Architecture-2 and Architecture-3. <br>
+The file ‘MarianTranslate’ is used for Architecture-2 and Architecture-3. <br>
 The file ‘LLaMa_q4bit’ contains the training and evaluation of the model for both tasks.